officerdwn/officerdownOS-rocky/README.md

-# officerdownOS-rocky
+# officerdownOS Rocky

-The main kernel for officerdownOS and its experiments, still based off of hello-world-os
+The main kernel for officerdownOS and its experiments, still based off of hello-world-os.